stefanvictora/hue-scheduler/CONTEXT.md

 **Scene Recall**:
 Applying the complete stored action set of a Hue scene.
 A Scene Recall is equivalent to a requested state only when their action targets and payloads match, regardless of ordering.
 _Avoid_: Scene update, scene application

+**Synced Scene Turn-On**:
+A synced scene activation targeting a light with an `on` action.
+It grants the scheduler control immediately, without waiting for the bridge to confirm the light state; a later off or manual override ends that control.
+_Avoid_: Synced scene engagement, confirmed light-on